I'm currently a research scientist at Adobe. I received my Ph.D. from the Cornell Computer Science

 complex mixtures.
 When the sequence of the protein is known, we can check to see

-if the known mass distribution of peptides for a given protein is present in the recorded
+if the known mass distribution of peptides for a given protein is present in the

 mass distribution of the mixture being analyzed.
 Unfortunately, this general approach